huggingface/blog/audio-datasets.md

 processor = AutoProcessor.from_pretrained("openai/whisper-medium.en")
 ```

 Great!
-Now we can write a function that takes a single training sample and passes it through the `processor` to prepare it
+Now we can write a function that takes a single training sample and passes it through the `processor` to prepare
-for our model.
-We'll also compute the input length of each audio sample, information that we'll need for our next
+it for our model.
+We'll also compute the input length of each audio sample, information that we'll need for the next
 data preparation step:

 ```python